Periscope may be reborn, but Facebook Live will thrive in 2018.

-An overwhelming 78% of businesses that use Facebook Live claim that it is an effective marketing tool.
+An overwhelming 78% of businesses that use Facebook Live claim that it was an effective marketing tool in 2017.

 Brands such as Airbnb, have taken to Periscope 360, allowing to provide potential users a fully immersive experience to a foreign country.
 The video attracted 455,000 views in a single day.
 Twitter astoundingly attracted a record 6.8 million viewers for the inauguration via Periscope, but the avenue has yet to reveal the effectiveness with celebrity marketing.